Alpha and beta male: Beta orbiter

 A beta orbiter is a beta male who invests time and effort into mingling with women in the hope of eventually getting into a romantic relationship or having sex with them.
 The term earned some media attention in 2019 with the murder of Bianca Devins.
-A man killed the 17-year-old Devins and posted photographs of her body online, one of which bore the caption, "sorry fuckers, you're going to have to find somebody else to orbit."
+Brandon Clark killed the 17-year-old Devins and posted photographs of her body online, one of which bore the caption, "sorry fuckers, you're going to have to find somebody else to orbit."

 Beta uprising

-The term beta uprising or incel rebellion has been used largely among incels to refer to revenge by members of their community who have been overlooked by women.
+The term beta uprising or incel rebellion has been used largely among incels to refer to violence committed by members of their community against those they see as enemies.
 It is also sometimes used to describe a movement to overthrow what they view as an oppressive, feminist society.
 A 2018 vehicle-ramming attack in Toronto, Canada, was perpetrated by a man who had posted on his Facebook page just prior to the attack, "the Incel Rebellion has already begun".
 Media outlets have used the terms beta uprising and incel rebellion to refer to acts of violence perpetrated by members of manosphere communities, particularly incels.